-Trotzky's viewpoint, summed up from a study of the Lessons of October", may be expressed as follows: "On the eve of the events of 1906, Lenin imparted a peculiar character to the Russian revolution by the formula: Democratic dictatorship of the proletariat and peasantry But, as later developments showed, this formula had only significance for one stage on the way.
+Trotzky's viewpoint, summed up from a study of the "Lessons of October", may be expressed as follows: "On the eve of the events of 1905, Lenin imparted a peculiar character to the Russian revolution by the formula: Democratic dictatorship of the proletariat and peasantry.
+But, as later developments showed. his formula had only significance for one stage on the way.
 This is followed by a literary dissertation to the effect that this stage was a stage on the way to Trotzky's formula.
 And this is the actual intellectual kernel of all Trotzky's latest writings.
-Trotzky shuffles his Trotzkyism beneath Leninism with the whole of the hterary art and talent peculiar to him.
-This last book of his is not written for the whole Party, but for the younger generation now growing up, for the Youth who within vear or two will have to determine the destiny of the Party.
+Trotzky shufites his Trotzkyism beneath Leninism with the whole of the literary art and talent peculiar to him.
+This last book of his is not written for the whole Party, but for the younger generation now growing up, for the Youth who within a year or two will have to determine the destiny of the Party.

-The aim of Trotzky's latest book "1917" is to take revenge for the twelve years in which Lenin exposed Trotzky's wretched policy, to prove that the revolution confirms his (Trotzky's) theory, and to poison the minds of the future leaders of the Party, new studying in the communist universities, worker's faculties, colleges, etc., by this shuffling of Trotzkyism into Leninism.
+The aim of Trotzky's latest book "1917" is to take revenge for the twelve years in which Lenin exposed Trotzky's wretched policy, to prove that the revolution confirms his (Trotzky's) theory, and to poison the minds of the future leaders of the Party. now studying in the communist universities, worker's faculties. colleges, etc., by this shuffling of Trotzkyism into Leninism.
 We cannot permit this aim to be realised.

-In this book (" 1917") Trotzky inveighs against Zinoviev, Kamenev, Rykov, and others.
+n this book (1917) Trotzky invesths against Zinoviev, Kamenev, Rykov, and others.
 I shall deal further with this, and with my own errors, but am of the opinion that the reproaches made in this book are not intended for us only.
-The names of Kameney and Zinoviev are given, but Lenin is meant.
-The question of the fate of Bolshevism may be put in the following form.
-Lenin had an excellent theory, but the disciples of Lenin did not know how to apply it, they did not recognise the needs of the concrete situation.
+The names of Kamenev and Zinoviev are given, but Lenin is meant.
+The question of the fate of Bolshevism may be put in the following form: Lenin had an excellent theory, but the disciples of Lenin did not know how to apply it, they did not recognise the needs of the concrete situation.
 The formula was right, but it has been badly carried out by this or that Bolshevik.
-It is possible to put the question in this manner, but it can also be stated as follows: If we draw all the logical conclusions from the Leninist formula, we are bound to land in a bog.
-The formula itself is wrong, and this wrong formula has been employed logically correctly.
-In the first case we have a justification of the Bolshevist theory and an indication of the errors of individual Bolsheviki, but in the second case, if we are told that Lenin's nearest disciples accepted: his formula and landed in a bog through applying it literally, then we see-enlightened as we already are by Trotzky assertion as to the anti-revolutionary features of Leninism, and by his statement that Trotzky's theory, and not Lenin's, has completely confirmed "-then we see that the blows struck are not directed against Kamenev and Zinoviev alone, but through them at Lenin's main formula,
+It is possible to put the question in this manner, but it can also be stated as follows: If we draw all the logical conclusions from the Leninist formula. we are bound to land in a bog.
+The formula itself is wrong, and this wrong formula h + been employed logically correctly.
+In the first case we have a justification of the Bolshevist theory and an ndication of the errors of individual Bolsheviki, but in the second case, if we are told that Lenin's nearest disciples accepted his formula and landed in a bog through applying it literally, then we see-enlightened as we already are by Troizky's assertion as to the anti-revolutionary features of Leninism, and by his statement that Trotzky's theory, and not Lenin's, haare not directed against Kamenev and Zinoviev alone, but through them at Lenin's main formula.